Stressed Dog Body Language: How to Read the Signs of Stress in Dogs

 Stress is a natural response to a perceived threat or challenge, and it can be beneficial in small doses.
 However, chronic stress can have negative effects on a dog's physical and mental health.
 In dogs, stress can manifest itself in a variety of ways, including changes in your dog’s behavior, appetite, and body language.

-Reading Dogs’ Body Language: Physical Signs of Stress in Dogs
+Physical Signs of Stress in Dogs (Body Language)

 It’s essential to understand the physical signs of stress in dogs to avoid potentially dangerous situations.
 By interpreting body language, dog owners can learn a dog’s stress signals.
 Here are some common body language signals that your dog may be stressed: